Cryptocurrency in the second Trump presidency: World Liberty Financial

+The market price of World Liberty's WLFI token declined after becoming publicly traded, though a Trump business entity collected a 75% cut of WLFI sales despite its decline.
+Donald Trump's 2025 profits reached $799 million.

 Through an umbrella company, Trump and some of his family members own 60 percent of the holding company that owns World Liberty Financial (WLF), a cryptocurrency and decentralized finance firm founded in 2024, with the native digital tokens $WLFI.
 After deductions, the Trumps receive 75 percent of the proceeds from the sale of these tokens.
 Trump's New York real estate associate and Middle East envoy Steve Witkoff and his son Zach Witkoff were among the co-founders.
 World Liberty Financial created its stablecoin USD1 in March 2025.

-In May 2025, a firm in Abu Dhabi, United Arab Emirates (UAE), said it would use USD1 to make a $2 billion investment in crypto exchange Binance, The Trumps will make tens of millions of dollars each year on this deal.
-The transaction made the unknown USD1 into the world's seventh-largest stablecoin.
+In May 2025, a firm in Abu Dhabi, United Arab Emirates (UAE), said it would use US$1 to make a $2 billion investment in crypto exchange Binance, The Trumps will make tens of millions of dollars each year on this deal.
+The transaction made the unknown US$1 into the world's seventh-largest stablecoin.
 Two weeks later, by agreement with the White House, G42, controlled by Sheikh Tahnoun bin Zayed Al Nahyan who is UAE national security adviser, the president's brother, and oversees the UAE sovereign wealth fund, gained access to hundreds of thousands of advanced artificial intelligence computer chips.
 David Sacks received a White House ethics waiver to participate in the deal, and Steven Witkoff was in the process of divesting his share of WLF.
 The same month, Trump attended a gathering at the presidential palace in Abu Dhabi where he announced the chips deal, met with UAE president Sheikh Mohamed bin Zayed Al Nahyan, and saw a scale model of the center UAE intended to build using the chips.

 He directly benefited from his cryptocurrency company WLF which engaged in an unprecedented mixing of private enterprise and government policy.
 It directly solicited access to Trump with secret payments and currency swaps from foreign investors, companies, and individuals with criminal records and investigations.
 At least one investigation was dropped after payment worth several million was made to the firm, and Trump granted an official pardon to an investor of a company WLF had invested in.
 Trump's family received a cut of all transactions made through the World Liberty, and the company directly advertised its connections to Trump.
 Several actions taken by Trump's administration regarding cryptocurrency were noted to bolster the company's assets and position.
 A spokeswoman for Trump stated that since his assets were in a trust managed by his children, there were "no conflicts of interest".
 Associated Press reported that Trump earned $57 million in 2024 from WLF according to his financial disclosure.
 The Wall Street Journal reported that WLFI tokens had a total value of $6 billion in August 2025, and that Trump himself owned two thirds of them.